The Ultimate Guide to the Kanban Method & Principles

 • Kanban Software – A digital system that allows the application of Kanban concepts and methods to various teams, organizations, and sizes.

-Method 1: Focus on What You Do Right Now
+Step 1: Focus on What You Do Right Now

-Method 2: Agree to Work Toward Small, Gradual Changes
+Step 2: Agree to Work Toward Small, Gradual Changes

 The goal of the Kanban approach is to minimize resistance.
 It uses collaboration and feedback mechanisms to encourage continuous, minor incremental, and evolutionary modifications to the existing production process.
-There is usually a reaction of fear or uncertainty when it comes to sweeping changes.

-Method 3: Encourage Leadership Actions at All Levels
+Step 3: Encourage Leadership Actions at All Levels

 All levels of leadership are formed and enhanced through people’s everyday insights and actions.
 Every shared observation develops a continuous improvement mindset (Kaizen) that helps teams, departments, and enterprises reach their maximum potential.

-Method 4: Focus on What the Customer Needs and Wants
+Step 4: Focus on Customer Needs

-Method 5: Organize the Work
+Step 5: Organize the Work

-Method 6: Review the Network of Services Regularly
+Step 6: Review the Network of Services Regularly

 Benefits of Kanban

-Continuous improvement and increased visibility of work are the main reasons for adopting Kanban.
 Some of the benefits that have been reported by those who have implemented Kanban include:

-Tools Use for Project Management
+Kanban Tools for Project Management

 Kanban Board and Kanban Card are two commonly used Kanban tools in project management.
 Below, we’ll explore each in more detail.